Building Robots in Teams

 Running the Nodes

-Open 2 shell windows by using tmux panes on your car.
+Open 2 shell windows by using tmux panes.

 In the first pane, run Node A: